martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

     @constraint(model, x₁ + x₂ <= 120)
 end
 ```
-The recipe was immediately used to generate an instance of the first stage model.
+The recipe was immediately used to generate an instance of the first-stage model.
 Next, we give a second stage recipe inside a `@second_stage` block:
 ```@example simple
 @second_stage sp = begin
     @decision x₁ x₂